smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 ## Data Feeds Categories

-🟢 Data Feeds
+🟢 Verified Feeds

 These are our standard data feeds that follow our typical data feeds workflow.
-Chainlink node operators each query a number of different sources for the market price, and aggregate the estimates provided by those sources.
+Chainlink node operators each query several sources for the market price and aggregate the estimates provided by those sources.
+Characteristics of Verified feeds, they're highly resilient to disruption, have many data sources, an extensive network of nodes, are highly liquid and well represented on a large number of markets.
 Learn more about our decentralized data model at https://chain.link/data-feeds.

-🟡 Custom Feeds & Monitored Feeds
+🟡 Custom & Monitored Feeds

-Feeds in this category contain non-standard price feeds, custom data feeds, feeds which might be in early development, and feeds for assets that are going through a significant market event.
-Feeds that have been tagged in this category as **under probation** are being monitored by the team to support the stability of the wider ecosystem.
+Feeds in this category contain non-standard price feeds, custom data feeds, feeds that might be in early development, and feeds for assets going through a significant market event.
+Feeds tagged as **under review** are being monitored by the team to support the stability of the broader ecosystem.

-**Reasons for a price feed being under probation:**
+**Reasons for a price feed being under review:**

 - The token project or asset is in early development
 - The project is going through a market event such as a token or liquidity migration